-I print the sentence stems colored paper to use during guided reading time.
+I print the sentence stems on colored paper to use during guided reading time.
 These will hang nicely on the wall near my guided reading table or even on a ring to keep at the table.
 My students can use these as needed to discuss their thoughts or record their responses.

-In addition to hanging these around the room, I plan to print the reading strategy sentence stems posters two to a page (you could even do four to a page) for the students’ reader’s response notebooks.
+In addition to hanging these around the room, I plan to print the reading strategy sentence stem example posters two to a page (you could even do four to a page) for the students’ reader’s response notebooks.
 This way they don’t need to look at a poster hanging on the wall each time they need to refer to the sentence stems.
 They can simply look at their own personal charts.
 This will also help ensure they are referring to the sentence stems on a regular basis when they are writing and talking about their books.

 Grab the Reading Strategy Sentence Stem Posters for FREE!

 If you need a resource to help you explicitly teach reading strategies, as well as allow your students to practice the skills with rigorous texts (fiction and nonfiction), check out this resource from my TpT store.

 Shop This Post

 Reading StrategiesDo your students struggle to comprehend grade level texts?
 This resource provides everything you need for direct instruction of seven key reading strategies that improve reading comprehension.
 The reading strategies include visualizing, making connections, making predictions, questioning, determining importance, summarizing, and inferring.
 Fiction texts and nonfiction texts are included to allow your students to work on reading comprehension of fiction & nonfiction.